panoply/spx/docs/src/views/docs/components/hooks.md

   onmount({ page }) {

-    // Fires on initial visit after connect() and for all subsequent visits console.log(page)
+    // Fires after connect() and for all subsequent visits console.log(page)

   }